Do I Need a Writing Course?

 However you go about it, whether through a writing course, self-study, or coaching, it is crucial to learn the craft of writing.

-Creative writing, like all skills, requires an understanding of various writing techniques.
-Not understanding them, or worse, not knowing that they exist, will make real publication impossible.
+Creative writing, like all skills, requires an understanding of fictional techniques.
+Not understanding them, or worse, not knowing that they exist, will likely make publication impossible.

-Many people are choosing vanity presses to self publish their work, and it's a shame that most of them know very little about how to put together an interesting and absorbing narrative.
+Many people choose vanity presses to self publish their work, and it's a shame that so few of these books have interesting and absorbing narratives.
 Few readers will slog through a badly structured and poorly written story, so the writer's readership will be minimal.

-If you're serious about being published, accept that there is a lot to learn and begin learning.
+If you're serious about being published, and being read, accept that there is a lot to learn and begin learning, in whatever way you prefer and can afford.

-Most people can put paint on a canvas, but doing so does not make one an artist.
-An artist first learns technique and then must practice, practice, practice.
+Most people can put paint on a canvas, but unless a person has rare talent, slapping paint on a canvas will not create artistry.
+An artist learns technique and then must practice, practice, practice to enhance natural ability.
 The same is true of writing.
-Most people can string words together, but doing so does not make one an author.
+Most people can string words together, some quite well, but doing so does not usually create an engaging narrative.

-If you'd like to learn why you're work is being rejected, consider this low cost option I provide, or find a local editor for an evaluation.
-Either way, you will have a better understanding of the strengths and weaknesses in your writing.
+If you'd like to learn why you're work is being rejected, consider getting a professional evaluation.
+That should provide you with a better understanding of the strengths and weaknesses in your writing.
+From there, you can use self-study or courses to improve.
+With effort, either way would be effective.